Bypass Road Movie Review: Neil Nitin Mukesh's Thriller Turns Out To Be A Bumpy Ride!

 Plot

 'Bypass Road' begins on an interesting note.
-We see a shot of a man falling down to his death after being hit by a bullet.
-Time to hit the rewind button and visit the events which led to this tragedy.
+We see a shot of a man falling to his death after being hit by a bullet.
+Time to hit the rewind button and visit the events that led to this tragedy.

-Vikram Kapoor (Neil Nitin Mukesh) is a hot-shot fashion designer who has a fling with a supermodel Sarah Brigenza (Shama Sikander).
+Vikram Kapoor (Neil Nitin Mukesh) is a hot-shot fashion designer who has a fling with supermodel Sarah Brigenza (Shama Sikander).
 His life takes a dangerous turn when he is confined to a wheelchair after an accident and Sarah is found dead in her house.
 The initial evidence points at Sarah's fiance Jimmy (Tahher Shabbir) as the prime suspect.

 There arrives Inspector Roy (Manish Chaudhary) who believes there's more to it than meets the eye.
 Meanwhile, a masked killer on the loose, wants to bump off Vikram at any cost.